-- Recognition that recovery from drug abuse or addiction may be a long-term process.
+- Recognition that recovery from drug use or addiction may be a long-term process.

 When choosing your rehab center, keep these principles in mind and look for reviews that talk about some of these factors.
 You’ll be surprised by the difference it will make—having access to all the key resources you need to heal.

 Call now to talk with a treatment specialist about your recovery options.

 The unfortunate side to addiction treatment is that there are questionable businesses out there that take advantage of the system, using it to make a profit without actually helping people.
 Before you make a decision, you’ll want to guarantee you’re entering a drug rehab center that is not only certified and provides your checklist of effective principles of treatment, but one that is actually going to help you and not just takes your money or insurance.